pooja-bhavani/Kubernetes-version-difference/Kubernetes v1.34/Readme.md

+*This repository demonstrates the practical impact of upgrading Kubernetes from v1.33 to v1.34 for real-world AI/LLM workloads.
+It benchmarks efficiency, cost, and reliability using hands-on GPU simulations and production cluster scenarios.

 ### Phase 1: Environment Setup

 **Create K8s v1.34 cluster (check if available)**
 ```
 kind create cluster --name ollama-k8s-v134 --image kindest/node:v1.34.0